jfranco1701/DietTracker-Mobile/README.md

-# DietTracker-Mobile
+# DietTracker Mobile

-DietTracker is an application that is used to track a user's daily intake of food and beverages.
+DietTracker is an application that is used as a diary to track both consumed food items and weight.
+The app makes use of the USDA Food Composition database to provide nutrition information and allow accurate tracking of food consumed each day.
+A daily calander allows for entry of food items into four seperate meals (breakfast, lunch, dinner and snack).
+Any items found in a search of the food composition database can also be added to a stored list of favorite foods that allows for eaiser retrevial in the future.

 # Background

-DietTracker was orginally developed as a web application with a REST API on the backend.
-DietTracker Mobile adds a mobile based application that makes use of the same API.
+DietTracker was orginally developed for the class CYBR 8470 - Secure Web Developlment.
+It consisted of a web application and a REST API.
+The DietTracker Mobile application was purposed as an independent study project.
+The goal of this project was to develop an application that builds upon the previous work.
+The proposal called for a Raspberry Pi with an attached touch screen to be used as the hardware and for Windows Iot to be used for the operating system.

 # Software